fooof-tools/fooof/motivations/README.txt

 Motivations
 ===========

-In this section, we explore the ideas and findings that motivate parameterizing neural power spectra.
-Using code examples, we explore some of the concepts underlying how we approach analyzing neural data and with digital signal processing; cover measurement issues whereby many current approaches may conflate different aspects of the data; and overall try to motivate why we consider parameterizing neural power spectra, or similar approaches, to be important, both conceptually and in practice.
+This section explores conceptual and methodological ideas that motivate the need for parameterizing neural power spectra.

+Using code examples, this section is organized into sections covering:

+- conceptual points about approaches for analyzing neural data and related topics in digital signal processing
+- methodological points investigating if and how current approaches may conflate different aspects of the data

+These examples can be explored in any order.

 .. contents:: Contents
    :local: